TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

 ## Unity Build
 By default, unreal has a feature enabled that is called "unity build".
-This has nothing to do with the "game engine" Unity.
+This has nothing to do with the *game engine* Unity.
 Unity build basically means that unreal packs a bunch of your files together in one compilation unit for improved compile times on large projects.
 However, for most projects, disabling this is actually faster.
 Moreover, if unity build is enabled the compiler might actually hide errors regarding missing includes, since all these files are batched together, if you have an include in one file, they all "contain" it.
 When the unity build decides to change the batching up a bit this might give seemingly random sudden [undefined type](#undefined-type) errors.